Work (Ciara song): Composition

-"Work" is an electropop and dance song with elements of house in its production.
-The fast-paced song features dance and hip hop beats, and uses hand claps and synth bleeps as its backdrop.
+"Work" is an electropop and dance-pop song hinted with elements of bounce music in its production.

+Characterized by its club appeal, the song exhibits its stimulating fashion with Ciara's club-natured lyrics that evoke the enticing allure of nightlife and cater to the classic ambiance of a nightclub setting, complemented by a spirited and fast-paced tempo infused with tinged elements of dance-pop and hip hop.
+Apart from Ciara's provocative allusions that sensually reflects her affinity towards the club scene in her lyricism, the song also incorporates crisp electronic dance claps, minimalistic dance snares, and intricately multilayered synth bleeps as fundamental elements within the backdrop of the song's rhythmic framework.
 Andrew Rennie of Canadian magazine Now described the instrumentation as "kick drum-heavy", and Joey Guerra of the Houston Chronicle called it a "frenetic club track".
 Sarah Rodman of The Boston Globe wrote that Ciara "nimbly navigates synth bleats and burps and a shake-and-shimmy beat".
 The song opens with lines by Elliott as she raps "When the song come on in the club, turn it up, turn it up, turn it up."
 Ciara then opens the first verse, singing "The dance train is coming back again.
 Extravaganza, you should run and tell a friend."
 The hook consists of the repeated remarks "Work!
 Work!"
 Digital Spy's David Balls regarded the line "You better shake that thang [sic] like a donkey!" as "thought-provoking".